 The Inspector General Act requires management to complete all final actions on audit recommendations within one year of the date of the Inspector General's final audit report.
-As of September 30, 2018, there are two audits for which final action has not yet been completed in accordance with the act, one of which involves multiple USDA agencies and for which the remaining corrective actions do not involve NRCS.
+As of September 30, 2017, there are five audits for which final action has not yet been completed in accordance with the act.